gauravloj/gauravloj.github.io/_posts/2024-07-24-ludo-system-design.md

 To define in concrete terms:

-1. Scope: Build Ludo game that can be play by a single user on browser (Can be a single browser for now)
+1. Scope: Build Ludo game that can be played by a single user on browser (Can be a single browser for now)
 1. Objectives: Allow single

 ## Defining Requirements